 Although the college dates from the 17th century, the oldest buildings in Harvard Yard are from the 18th century (though you'll sometimes see archaeologists digging here for evidence of older structures).
 Together the buildings chronicle

-Many of Harvard's cultural and scholarly facilities are important sights in themselves, including the Harvard Museum of Natural History, the Peabody Museum of Archaeology & Ethnology, and the Widener Library.
-Be aware that most campus buildings, other than museums and concert halls, are off-limits to the general public.
+Many of Harvard's cultural and scholarly facilities are important sights in themselves, but most campus buildings, other than museums and concert halls, are off-limits to the general public.

-Harvard University Events & Information Center.
-Harvard University Events & Information Center, run by students, includes a small library, a video-viewing area, computer terminals, and an exhibit space.
-It also distributes maps of the university area and has free student-led tours of Harvard Yard.
+The Harvard Information Center, in the Smith Campus Centre, has a small exhibit space, distributes maps of the university area, and offers free student-led tours of Harvard Yard.
 The tour doesn't include visits to museums, and it doesn't take you into campus buildings, but it provides a fine orientation.
-The information center is open year-round (except during spring recess and other semester breaks), Monday through Saturday 9 to 5.
-Tours are offered September through May, every hour between 10 and 4 (except during university breaks).
-From the end of June through August, guides offer tours every half-hour; however, it's best to call ahead to confirm times.
-Groups of 20 or more can schedule tours ahead.
-You can also download a mobile tour if you have a smartphone.
-Holyoke Center, 1350 Massachusetts Ave., 02138.
-617/495–1573. www.harvard.edu/visitors.
+The information center is open year-round (except during spring recess and other semester breaks).
+From the end of June through August, guides offer tours every half hour; however, it's best to call ahead to confirm times.